benchhub/benchhub/README.md

 # benchhub

-Benchub web service for store &amp; explore benchmark results and integration w/ GitHub
+Benchub is a web service for store & explore benchmark results.
+It also contains a continuous integration service to automatically run benchmarks.